Redshift vs BigQuery: The 2026 Enterprise Decision Guide

 5. Choose the platform that fits the dominant pattern, not the aspirational one.

 Many teams over-index on future experimentation and underweight current reporting obligations.
-That is a mistake.
+That’s a mistake.
 If your board pack, finance close, and ops dashboards drive daily decisions, optimize for that reality first.

 Decision rule: Stable, business-critical SQL belongs on the platform built for repeatable performance.
 Unpredictable analytical spikes belong on the platform built for elastic compute.